Teal-Insights/r-econid/README.md

 #### Parameters

 - **data**
-  A data frame (or tibble) containing the economies to be standardized.
+  A data frame (or tibble) containing the entities to be standardized.

 - **name_col**
   The unquoted or quoted name of the column in `data` that contains the